 A 504 plan is different from an individualized education program (IEP).
 The main difference is that a 504 plan modifies a student's regular education program in a regular classroom setting.
 A 504 plan is monitored by classroom teachers.
-A student with an IEP, as part of the Individuals with Disabilities Education Act (IDEA 2004), usually receives different educational services in a special educational setting.
+A student with an IEP, as part of the Individuals with Disabilities Education Act (IDEA 2004), may receive different educational services in a special or regular educational setting, depending on the student's need.
 IEP programs are delivered and monitored by additional school support staff.

 Also, parental approval and involvement is required for an IEP, but not for a 504 plan.
 Full parental participation in the 504 plan process, however, is important for the student's academic success.

 It's important to note that students with IEPs are also entitled to the additional protections and services offered by 504 plans.
 Students with IEPs might benefit from a 504 plan, for example, if they're moving from a special education setting to a regular classroom.
 It's up to the classroom teacher to become familiar with the 504 plan before such students enter the classroom.

 A 504 plan should be considered when a student isn't benefiting from instruction due to a physical or mental impairment.
 The issue can be raised by a parent or legal guardian, teacher, physician, or therapist.